MyParcelCOM/docs/content/api/resources/hooks/trigger.md

 }
 ```

-A trigger can has many predicates as the user might find necessary.
+A trigger can have as many predicates as the user might find necessary.
 The below trigger will cause a hook to trigger when a shipment is created that weighs less than 5 kg and is sent to anywhere in Spain but Madrid.

 ```json